 Figure 4.
-Cross-section through the four Stybarrow wells.
-Seismic data are shown as wiggle traces (reflection coefficient phase, right kick is a soft reflection).
+Cross section through the four Stybarrow wells.
+Seismic data is shown as the wiggle traces (reflection coefficient phase, right kick is a soft reflection).
 Acoustic impedance of the sparse spike inversion is shown in color.
 The units are those of reflection coefficients.
 Three events are shown.
 The two in red are the secant points used as a baseline for both amplitude and area calculations.
 They are shown as P1 and P2 in Figure 5.
-The third, shown in blue, is the peak used in the amplitude calculation, shown as P3 in Figure 5.
+The third shown in blue is peak used in the amplitude calculation, shown as P3 in Figure 5.